bguiz/angular-ember-compare/content/routing/routing.md

 ![Routing in SPAs](/img/spa-routing.png)

-Routing is a mechanism which keeps the state of a web application in sync with its URL.
+Routing is a mechanism which keeps the **state** of a web application **in sync** with its **URL**.
 That is, when its URL changes, the application is notified that it should transition to a new state.
 Conversely, when the application transitions to a new state, it updates the URL.

 If this sounds like familiar territory, that is because it is!
-Whenever using a traditional website - where the page refreshes upon each navigation - this is precisely what happened.
+Whenever using a traditional website - where the page refreshes upon each navigation - this is precisely what happens.
-One page, one URL.
+One page for one URL.

-However, when building a single page application, we do not get this by default, and the SPA framework, such as AngularJs or EmberJs, needs to take care of this for us.
+However, when building a single page application, we do not get this by default, and the SPA framework, such as AngularJs or EmberJs, needs to mimic this behaviour without actually changing pages.
-Before we get into that however, let us take a step back, to understand why routing is important, and why it continues to be relevant with the advent of single page applications.
+Before we get into that, however, let us take a step back, to understand why routing is important, and why it continues to be relevant with the advent of single page applications.